Burgerittoville: A Food Destination For 15 Years

 Owner Joseph A. Rebecco, Jr, founded Burgerittoville on August 3, 2005, and came up with the restaurant’s iconic name.

 “Burgeritto is a combination of burger and burrito.
 At the time of our opening, Kraft Foods was experimenting with a similar frozen food option and trademarked the name with one ‘t.’
 That’s why our Burgeritto has two ‘t’s,” Rebecco explained.
 “As we are located in the old train station, we added ‘ville’ to our burgeritto to indicate that we are a destination.
 Like a town on a train route.”

-The family-friendly, full-service restaurant serves burgers, chicken sandwiches, and cheese-steaks without rolls or buns and sandwiches (also known as ‘rittos’) rolled in flour tortillas.
-The restaurant’s hot dogs, however, get a New England style bun, which is buttered and toasted.
+The family-friendly, full-service restaurant serves burgers, chicken sandwiches, and cheese steaks without rolls or buns and sandwiches (also known as ‘rittos’) rolled in flour tortillas.
+The restaurant’s hot dogs, however, get a buttered, toasted New England-style bun.

 The most popular item, hands down, comes from the restaurant’s namesake and is a must-have for travelers looking to get their fix.

 “The Burgeritto outsells everything else on the menu, but dozens upon dozens of customers tell us that we have the greatest french fries, onion rings, milkshakes, and hot wings in Connecticut,” Rebecco said.
 “We have a customer that lives in Boston and travels for work to New York twice a month.
 We see him four times a month — on his way to and from to get his Burgeritto, fries, and black-and-white shake.”

 Not only does the food entice people’s taste buds, but so does Burgerittoville’s wide selection of beverages.

 There are more than 90 beers and 40 wines available, as well as fully stocked liquor shelves in the bar/dining room.